jewish museum milwaukee

 In 1953, I was a featured artist in a Milwaukee Sentinel article.
 There was never a dull moment, and I am quoted in the article stating, “Our family cooperates in keeping our home an interesting place, an outlet for creative energies, whether they be paint-splattering the kitchen linoleum, weaving a dining room rug, or having a birthday puppet show.”

 During the 1960s, I started experimenting with metalwork.
 My husband bought me an acetylene torch and I began making small jewelry.
 I began taking evening classes at the Shorewood Opportunity School to learn how to use heavy equipment.
 I worked in the lost-wax process of casting, where I used a dental centrifuge, making my original model in wax, burning it out and then forcing molten metal into it.
 My husband and children built a casting machine and a vacuum for vacuuming the bubbles out before putting the jewelry into the kiln to melt.
-Believe it or not, I was still using a blowtorch into my 90s!
+Believe it or not, I was still using a blowtorch into my 90s, and was very disappointed to learn that Chai Point wouldn’t allow me to take my heavy equipment when I moved there!

 info-icon-CS